yesadahmed/xrmtoolboxdocumentation/README.md

 ### Share a flow to user in crm
 <img src="https://github.com/yesadahmed/xrmtoolboxdocumentation/blob/main/pics/sharing.PNG" >
 In this example first we select a user and the click the share button to share this flow to user selected.
-This is same for unshare and change ownwer.
+This is same for unshare and change owner actions.<br/><br/>

 Feel free let me know about new features you want and any improvents you thought.
 I will try to address as soon as possible.<br/>
-you can riase new issues/fearures [here](https://github.com/yesadahmed/xrmtoolboxAddins/issues).
+you can riase new issues/fearures [here](https://github.com/yesadahmed/xrmtoolboxdocumentation/issues).

 **Adnan Samuel**